-Acquired neuromyotonia is characterized by involuntary continuous muscle fiber activity (fasciculations) that cause stiffness and delayed relaxation in the affected muscles.
+Acquired neuromyotonia is characterized by involuntary continuous muscle fiber activity (fasciculations, doublet and triplet discharges on electromyography) that cause stiffness and delayed relaxation in the affected muscles.
 Muscle twitching with a rippling appearance (myokymia) may occur along with these symptoms.
 Affected individuals may, at times, be unable to coordinate voluntary muscle movement and find difficulty in walking (ataxia).
 Other symptoms may include staggering and reeling (titubation), stiffness, and lack of balance in response to being startled.
 There may be diminished spontaneous gross motor activity.

-In slightly fewer than 20% of the cases, a set of symptoms, including arrhythmias, excessive salivation, memory loss, confusion, hallucinations, constipation, personality change and/or sleep disorders, are found.
+In slightly fewer than 20% of patients, a set of symptoms, including arrhythmias, excessive salivation, memory loss, confusion, hallucinations, constipation, personality change and sleep disorders, are found.
 In such cases the disorder may be referred to as Morvan syndrome.